Pink Coloured Open litter box with a scoop on it

 8. Sifting litter boxes

-Sifting litter boxes is intended to help clean the cats’ litter boxes less unpleasant or more efficiently.
-These boxes generally comprise two or three trays that can be stacked on each other.
+Sifting litter boxes are designed to make cleaning your cat’s litter box less unpleasant and more efficient.
+These boxes generally consist of two or three trays that can be stacked on top of each other.

-The top tray contains holes or bars that can only allow the clean litter to drop while holding back the solid waste.
-To clean, all one has to do is lift the top tray to facilitate sorting the clean litter.
+The top tray contains holes or bars that allow only clean litter to drop while holding back the solid waste.
+To clean, all you have to do is lift the top tray to separate the clean litter.

-This system can prove greatly helpful in minimizing the time and energy that is used in practicing daily litter box care.
+This system can be very helpful in minimizing the time and energy spent on daily litter box maintenance.

-There is a wide range of sift boxes, starting from the open types, covered, to self-cleaning sift boxes.
+There is a wide range of sifting boxes, including open types, covered ones, and even self-cleaning sifting boxes.

 What We LikeWhat We Don’t